KanchanKR/Planner-AI/README.md

 ## 🌐 API Integration (Google Gemini)
 The Google Gemini API is used to dynamically generate lesson content based on the input provided by the user.
 The API fetches:

--Detailed lesson content.
+- Detailed lesson content.
--Suggested classroom activities.
+- Suggested classroom activities.
--Assessment questions.
+- Assessment questions.

 API requests are handled using React's fetch function with proper error handling to ensure robustness.